-This novel, complete and seeking publication, has been written around actual and momentous events from Scotland’s national history.
-It has been dramatised by way of a continuing fictitious story-line of family and other links.
-This has been introduced to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.
+This story, now complete and seeking publication, has been written around actual and momentous events from Scotland’s national history.
+It has been dramatised by way of a continuing fictitious story-line of family and other links to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.

 Chapter 1 – Darien

 Scotland’s calamitous Darien scheme

-The ill-fated Darien scheme at the end of the 17th century almost bankrupted the country of Scotland.
+The ill-fated Darien scheme at the end of the 17th century almost bankrupted Scotland.
 It was caused by greed, bad planning and insufficient knowledge of the prevailing conditions at the time in middle America.
 The story also highlights those in general who were at fault as well as those who suffered.
 This opening chapter introduces Charles Burt and his Glasgow trading company together with other individuals affected by the scheme’s collapse and those who paid the ultimate price.